Mika Tosca: Career and research

 During her PhD program, Tosca researched how the climate system is interconnected with landscape wildfires, and studied aerosol emissions using Earth system models.
 As a postdoctoral scholar, she continued this work at the Jet Propulsion Laboratory a NASA-affiliated research lab, working with David Diner.
 At NASA, she researched how climate, the clouds, and wildfires interact, using satellite sensors.
 Her research with NASA took her to Namibia, South Africa, in 2016, where she observed the relationship between wildfire smoke and cloud formation as part of the NASA ORACLES field campaign.

 In 2017, Tosca joined the faculty at the School of the Art Institute of Chicago (SAIC) as an assistant professor.
 A 2019 PBS profile of Tosca describes how after six years at the NASA Jet Propulsion Laboratory, she left for the teaching position at SAIC, after becoming "convinced that artists could help scientists better communicate to the public the seriousness of the climate change threat the world is facing."
 A 2019 Medill Reports report on Tosca describes her concern that scientists are often not creating knowledge for the general public, and her belief that artists and scientists can work together to improve science communication.
-At SAIC, she researches the connection between art and science, working with artists and designers to investigate the effectiveness of science communication and contemporary climate science questions.
+At SAIC, she researched the connection between art and science, working with artists and designers to investigate the effectiveness of science communication and contemporary climate science questions.

+In October 2023, after the Gaza war began, Tosca posted what was described by the Jewish Telegraphic Agency as "harsh anti-Israel sentiments" on Instagram.
+On the next day, Tosca apologized for the comments, and the SAIC president wrote that the school "rejects such hateful views."
+As of January 2024, Tosca was no longer employed by SAIC.

 Science communication and outreach

 Tosca advocates for increased public awareness of climate change.
 In 2017, she spoke with Inman News about the impact of climate change on the real estate industry and what individuals can do to help.
 In 2019, she spoke with AGU TV (American Geophysical Union) about the environmental effects of wildfire emissions.
-She has also written for EOS magazine and speaks at different institutions on ways to combine art and science to effectively communicate climate science.

-Tosca also investigates the intersection between contemporary queer, feminist, and environmental issues.
-In addition, she advocates for how this intersection is related to advocacy about the climate crisis.
+In addition, she advocates for how the intersection between contemporary queer, feminist, and environmental issues is related to advocacy about the climate crisis.
 A profile of Tosca in the University of Bristol's independent student newspaper Epigram describes Tosca identifying an "interesting parallel" when she writes, 'Fifty years ago ... queer folks began a revolution that demanded we be respected as equals – both in life and in law – and that revolution has resulted in enormous progress for LGBT+ people everywhere' and when Tosca then advocates that there is now 'another opportunity for us to be truly revolutionary.'
 The Windy City Times quoted Tosca discussing "important parallels between the existential crisis facing the planet and the existential crisis that confronts many transgender folks as we begin to reckon with and acknowledge our own gender."

 In 2021, Tosca was named as one of the Grist 50, for her work to promote collaboration between scientists and artists.